Sanam Re: Reception

 Critic from Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "Sanam Re is a sweet romantic love story smeared with a cathartic tear that is the perfect recipe for the romantic air around the Valentine's Day.
-The fabulous music score, amazing locations and great picturization makes it a visual treat which doesn't let the slow pace affect the movie watching experience in any way."
+The fabulous music score, amazing locations and great picturisation makes it a visual treat which doesn't let the slow pace affect the movie watching experience in any way."